 - Tell Social Security about any changes in your situation that would affect your benefits

-- Let Social Security know about any changes in his/her situation
+- Let Social Security know about any changes in their situation.

 Can I get a new Representative Payee?